 4. Power to Senate to meet expenditure incurred in erection of building

-In order to provide the moneys necessary for the erection and completion of the building aforesaid in accordance with section three of this Act, the Senate is hereby authorized, either by means of a loan on the security of the funds and investments now controlled by the University and known as the Hackett Bequest and of any other funds and investments being or representing trust moneys controlled by the University (other than land and buildings or by means of a sale of any of the investments aforesaid or partly by means of a loan as aforesaid, as the Senate may deem expedient, to raise a sum of money equal to the amount incurred or to be incurred as the cost of the erection and completion of the said building and to use such sum for the purpose of paying such cost: Provided that, as and when the payments provided for in section six of this Act are made by the Government to the University the Senate shall, as soon as practicable, use and apply such payments firstly to restore the moneys realised by sales of investments as aforesaid to the funds represented by the investments sold and thereby make the same subject to the trusts applying to such funds, and secondly to pay the amount of the principal sum and interest owing in respect of any loan raised as aforesaid.
+In order to provide the moneys necessary for the erection and completion of the building aforesaid in accordance with section 3, the Senate is hereby authorised, either by means of a loan on the security of the funds and investments now controlled by the University and known as the Hackett Bequest and of any other funds and investments being or representing trust moneys controlled by the University (other than land and buildings) or by means of a sale of any of the investments aforesaid or partly by means of a loan as aforesaid and partly by means of a sale as aforesaid, as the Senate may deem expedient, to raise a sum of money equal to the amount incurred or to be incurred as the cost of the erection and completion of the said building and to use such sum for the purpose of paying such cost: Provided that, as and when the payments provided for in section 6 are made by the Government to the University the Senate shall, as soon as practicable, use and apply such payments firstly to restore the moneys realised by sales of investments as aforesaid to the funds represented by the investments sold and thereby make the same subject to the trusts applying to such funds, and secondly to pay the amount of the principal sum and interest owing in respect of any loan raised as aforesaid.

-5. Cost of building to be paid to University by the Government with interest
+5. Cost of building to be paid to University by Government with interest

-(1) When the Senate has lodged with the Minister for Works the certificate mentioned in subsection (2) of section three of this Act the Government shall become liable to pay to the University the cost of the erection and completion of the said building up to but not exceeding the sum of fourteen thousand pounds, together with interest upon the amount payable by the Government as aforesaid at the rate of four pounds per centum per annum computed from the date of the lodgment with the Minister for Works of the certificate aforesaid; and the Government shall pay the amount for which it shall become liable as aforesaid, together with interest as aforesaid in the manner provided in section six of this Act.
+(1) When the Senate has lodged with the Minister for Works the certificate mentioned in section 3(2) the Government shall become liable to pay to the University the cost of the erection and completion of the said building up to but not exceeding the sum of £14 000, together with interest upon the amount payable by the Government as aforesaid at the rate of 4% per annum computed from the date of the lodgment with the Minister for Works of the certificate aforesaid; and the Government shall pay the amount for which it shall become liable as aforesaid, together with interest as aforesaid in the manner provided in section 6.

-(2) The cost of the erection and completion of the said building shall include the amount expended by the University in the erection and completion of the building and also interest at the rate of four pounds per centum per annum on the amounts expended on progress payments or otherwise by the University during the course and for the purposes of such erection and completion; all such interest to be computed from the respective dates of payment by the University and to be capitalised up to the date of the lodgment of the certificate as aforesaid.
+(2) The cost of the erection and completion of the said building shall include the amount expended by the University in the erection and completion of the building and also interest at the rate of 4% per annum on the amounts expended on progress payments or otherwise by the University during the course and for the purposes of such erection and completion; all such interest to be computed from the respective dates of payment by the University and to be capitalised up to the date of the lodgment of the certificate as aforesaid.

-(3) The completion of the building shall include the fitting, furnishing and equipping the building with apparatus and appliances necessary to make the building ready and fit for the purposes for which it is to be used as provided in section three of this Act.
+(3) The completion of the building shall include the fitting, furnishing and equipping the building with apparatus and appliances necessary to make the building ready and fit for the purposes for which it is to be used as provided in section 3.

+[Section 5 amended by No. 113 of 1965 s.
+8(1).]

-6. Provisions for payment by the Government to the University
+6. Provisions for payment by Government to University

-(1) The amount of the cost of the erection and completion of the said building payable by the Government to the University as provided for in section five of this Act shall be paid as follows: —
+(1) The amount of the cost of the erection and completion of the said building payable by the Government to the University as provided for in section 5 shall be paid as follows: